deckhouse/sds-local-volume/docs/README.md

 If StorageClass with the name `local-storage-class` is shown, then the configuration of the `sds-local-volume` module is complete.
 Now users can create PVCs by specifying StorageClass with the name `local-storage-class`.

-### Selects the method to clean the volume before deleting the PV
+### Choosing the volume cleanup method before PV deletion

 {{< alert level="warning" >}}
 **Volume cleanup functionality is only available in commercial editions of Deckhouse.**